 This show aired — and will continue to air — on National Geographic Channel, a channel of which 21st Century Fox was a majority owner.

 Romm also suggests that James Murdoch is committed to environmental issues, and his wife even more so.

 The Fox–NatGeo partnership re-entered the news this week because the deal has closed.
 Significant job losses are being announced, and that sucks.
 Reactionary liberals are holding this development up as proof that the evil Fox empire is going to “Foxify” National Geographic, dumbing it down to pander to the base of cranky, low-information viewers whose worldview is informed by Fox News Channel — or such National Geographic Channel offerings as Locked Up Abroad.

 But hey, you don’t need to be a Rocket City Redneck to know that print media of all sorts are in a downward financial spiral.
-NatGeo‘s circulation was nearly 11 million in 1989; today it’s around 4 million.
+NatGeo‘s circulation was nearly eleven million in 1989; today it’s around four million.
 Even if the magazine had been sold to the charitable foundation that publishes Mother Jones, there would’ve been layoffs.

 I’m beyond liberal.
 I’m also quite fierce about it.
-And we liberals like to self-identify as open-minded, more flexible in our thinking, evidence-based rather than “faith-based.”
+Liberals like to self-identify as open-minded, more flexible in their thinking, evidence-based rather than “faith-based.”
 Which is the problem I have with Preston’s article.
 To me, it’s as closed-minded, inflexible and as uninformed by evidence as you can get.